|

 PROBLEM / OBJECTIVE

-world-class manufacturer of components for the F-35 Joint Strike
+TX, the world-class manufacturer of components for the F-35

 were unable to produce quality components efficiently.

-manufacturing schedules and limited machine time to conduct tool
+tight manufacturing schedules and limited machine time to

-testing on new composite materials, LMAC called upon the National
+conduct tool testing on new composite materials, LMAC called

-Center for Defense Manufacturing and Machining (NCDMM) to provide
+upon the National Center for Defense Manufacturing and Machining

 Wing